Germany's Former Cocaine King Invited Me to His Birthday Party

 We walked through a stuccoed room to the “main floor”, in the middle of which stood a table draped with Blacky’s gangster merch: mostly T-shirts with slogans like “Mama Coca” or “The Snow King”.
 I looked around and I noticed that most of those present were wearing the T-shirts already.

-And then I saw Blacky – or rather his back, which sported a golden crown and the “Snow King” lettering underneath.
-He turned around and welcomed me to his party.
+And then I saw Blacky – or rather his back, which sported a golden crown with the “Snow King” lettering.
+He turned around.
 “I’m so glad you are here!” he shouted, with his rough voice.
 His handshake was somehow even stronger than at our last meeting.
 I think it was because he had really been looking forward to the night.
 “I’m very excited to be at your party,” I retorted.

-Blacky laughed: “Yes, I have to be back at 5PM.
+Blacky laughed: “Yes, it should be a good one but I have to be back at 5PM.
 And I wouldn’t be surprised if the narcs invited themselves tonight to keep an eye on me.”
 That was probably the reason why I had yet to see any trays being passed around.

-I had spent good time wondering what kind of guys would show up to this birthday before getting here, so I looked around.
-Each of the faces I saw, seemed to have been marked by life, their possible stories springing to mind.
-I chatted with one or the other, to find out from how they knew Blacky.
+I had spent good time wondering what kind of guys would show up to this birthday before getting here, so I had a look around.
+Each of the faces I saw seemed to have been marked by life.
+I chatted with one or the other, to find out how they knew Blacky.
 As Blacky had basically spent his adult life in two rather similar environments – Germany’s criminal underworld and in jail – it was hardly surprising that his guests came from this same orbit: lawyers, former business partners and jailbirds.

 Blacky sat down on a chair in the middle of the main floor, in front of a huge portrait of himself.
 On closer inspection, you realised the picture was made of plastic prison cutlery glued together, as the artist Hajo Latzel informed me.
 Why is it painted in black, red and gold?
 “Because Blacky is Germany’s biggest cocaine dealer”.

 It was time for Blacky to give a speech.
 Still sat on the chair, he first thanked all those who had come to his birthday and then read a couple of chapters from his unpublished book.
-The chapters were about his life after his time as a drug dealer.
-He spoke about life in jail, loneliness, oppression as well as alcohol smuggling in German prisons.
+The chapters were about his life after drugs.
+He spoke about life in jail, loneliness, oppression, as well as alcohol smuggling in German prisons.
 The guests listened to him, laughed and now and then clapped – mostly when they heard of situations that reminded them of their own lives.

-At some point Blacky read a passage in which he describes leaving Glasmoor prison the first time:
+At some point Blacky read a passage in which he describes leaving Hamburg’s Glasmoor prison for the first time:

 Everyone applauded.
 But before the party got too melancholy, a DJ put on a couple of instrumentals and the Hamburger rapper Bolzte got to spitting his rhymes into a microphone.